 (c) creativity and willingness to create,

 (d) a backpack full of real-life negotiating experience.

 Therefore, negotiating large-size contracts is a discipline in its own and requires real expertise that even large companies can hardly have themselves.
-Complex contract logistics projects with service providers rarely take place in the lives of decision-makers and buyers – correspondingly there is little experience.
-However, you must acknowledge that this “exercise” is handled frequently by the large contract logistics providers, due to the large number of projects.
+However, you must acknowledge that such projects are handled frequently by the large 3PLs, due to the large number of their projects.
 Strengthening the team on the principal’s client side will therefore definitely pay off.